Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: The number density of broad H AGN

 Our data allow us to derive a first measurement of the supermassive BH mass function at $z\approx5$ that probes number densities around $\sim10^{-5}$ cMpc$^{-3}$ and higher.
 This is unlike previous quasar surveys that only probed much rarer sources that are typically only found in survey volumes that are at least 100 times larger \citep[e.g.][]{Vestergaard09,Willott10,Fan22}.
 Number densities of $\sim10^{-5}$ cMpc$^{-3}$ imply that these systems should be captured by state-of-the-art large hydrodynamical simulations such as EAGLE, Horizon-AGN, IllustrisTNG and Simba \citep{Schaye15,Volonteri16,Pillepich18,Dave19} that simulate volumes of $10^6$ cMpc$^3$ (way too small for bright high-redshift quasars).
 Each of these simulations includes the seeding, growth and feedback of SMBHs with a different implementation.
 Measurements of the lower mass end of the SMBH mass function at high-redshift could potentially differentiate among models \citep[e.g.][]{Trinca22}.
 Most simulations seed SMBHs when halos obtain masses of a few times $\approx10^{10}$ M$_{\odot}$ with SMBH masses $\sim10^{4-6}$ M$_{\odot}$ (see \citealt{Habouzit21} for a detailed comparison).

 We derive the SMBH mass function at $z\approx5$ based on our data similar to the method described in Section $\ref{sec:UVLF}$, but now binning in SMBH mass instead of binning the sample in UV magnitude.
-The number densities are shown in Fig. $\ref{fig:MF}$, where we compare them to the SMBH mass function at $z=5$ in the EAGLE simulation as published by \cite{Rosas2016}.
-Remarkably, our number densities for BH masses M$_{\rm BH}\gtrsim10^{7.5}$ M$_{\odot}$ agree remarkably well with those in EAGLE for SMBHs.
-In EAGLE, SMBHs with masses of $1.5\times10^5$ M$_{\odot}$ are seeded in halos with mass $1.5\times10^{10}$ M$_{\odot}$, therefore these SMBHs have already grown their mass by two orders of magnitude through accretion. \cite{Habouzit21} show that at $z=4$, the simulations listed above all agree with each other at these masses, whereas there are significant discrepancies around masses of $\sim10^{6.5}$ M$_{\odot}$ where IllustrisTNG and in particular Horizon-AGN have much higher number densities.
-This suggests that the number densities of SMBHs with the masses that we currently probe are most sensitive to accretion physics instead of SMBH seeding.
+The number densities are shown in Fig. $\ref{fig:MF}$, where we compare them to the SMBH mass function of all galaxies at $z=5$ in the 100 Mpc {\it reference} EAGLE simulation as published by \cite{Rosas2016}.
+Remarkably, our number densities for BH masses M$_{\rm BH}\gtrsim10^{7.5}$ M$_{\odot}$ agree well with those in EAGLE. \cite{Habouzit21} show that at $z=4$, the simulations listed above all agree with each other at the masses probed by our survey, whereas there are significant discrepancies around masses of $\sim10^{6.5}$ M$_{\odot}$ where IllustrisTNG and in particular Horizon-AGN have much higher number densities.

 We measure a significant decline in the number density for BH masses lower than $\sim10^7$ M$_{\odot}$.
 This is likely due to incompleteness effects as the required broad H$\alpha$ line luminosity ($>2\times10^{42}$ erg s$^{-1}$) requires them to have higher accretion efficiencies at fixed SMBH mass.
 We expect that at M$_{\rm BH}\approx10^{7.2}$ M$_{\odot}$, we can only identify AGN with $\lambda_{\rm Edd}>0.2$, while this limit decreases to $>0.1$ and $>0.05$ at M$_{\rm BH}\approx10^{7.6, 8.0}$ M$_{\odot}$, respectively.
 Indeed, in our lower mass bin we find a median $\lambda_{\rm Edd}=0.3$, a factor 2-3 higher than in the other mass bins.
 We find that neither the luminosity or the width of the broad H$\alpha$ component depends on the UV luminosity, explaining why we do not see such sign of a strongly luminosity-dependent incompleteness in Section $\ref{sec:UVLF}$.